Loyola College of Culion: Current situation

 Although Culion had been declared leprosy-free since 2006, the stigma remains.
 The small municipality is poor and mostly dependent on fishing and farming.
 Loyola College of Culion continues to help finance education for Culion and its surrounding islands and municipalities.
-During the 2008-2009 school year, the college numbered 554 students (262 in grade school, 218 in high school, and 74 in college).
+During the 2008–2009 school year, the college numbered 554 students (262 in grade school, 218 in high school, and 74 in college).

 The school's survival depends on subsidies from various agencies, including the Society of Jesus and various agencies offering scholarships.
 Until May 2009, ANESVAD supplied 60% of the funding but that was discontinued and funds are being sought from other sources.
 The local government has been developing the area for tourism through the promotion of its beaches and diving prospects.
 It also is interested, through education, in protecting the people from abuse of their dignity and in preserving their heritage as a people.

 In October 2015, the administrators, faculty, and staff of the school convened to re-think and eventually formulate its new vision and mission.
 Beginning school year 2016–2017, the Loyola College of Culion had a new vision and mission.

+The College Department was closed in 2016 and the Senior High School program was also opened in 2016-2017.
+There are two SHS tracks, TVL and HUMMS.